Björn Werner: College career

 Werner enrolled in Florida State University in Tallahassee, Florida, where he was a member of coach Jimbo Fisher's Florida State Seminoles football team from 2010 through 2012.
 He appeared in all 14 games as a true freshman, registering 20 tackles, including 6.0 tackles for loss and 3.5 sacks, as a backup of senior defensive end Markus White.
 In his sophomore season, he took over as starter at left defensive end, registered 37 tackles, including 25 solo stops, 11 tackles for loss and 7 sacks for a Florida State defense that ranked second in rushing defense, fourth in scoring defense and sixth in total defense.
 In his junior season, he had his best collegiate season.
 He registered 42 tackles, 30 solo stops, 18 tackles for loss and 13 sacks.
 He was voted the 2012 Defensive Player of the Year.

 Professional career

-2013 NFL Draft
+Pre-draft

-In preseason mock drafts from May 2012, Werner was listed as a late first-rounder for the 2013 NFL Draft.
+In preseason mock drafts from May 2012, Werner was listed as a late first-rounder for the 2013 NFL draft.
 By mid-season, he had moved up to a top-3 spot.
 The Seminoles had not seen one of their players selected in the top-3 since Andre Wadsworth in 1998.
-On January 3, 2013, Werner announced his decision to enter the 2013 NFL Draft.
+On January 3, 2013, Werner announced his decision to enter the 2013 NFL draft.
 He signed with agent Jimmy Sexton of Creative Artists Agency.